Kvieta1990/LLM/lora/README.md

 After the model fine-tuning, fusing and conversion (to `ollama` format), we will be using `ollama` to call the fine-tuned model to make predictions.
 To install `ollama`, follow the link [here](https://ollama.com/download).
 On MacOS, following the instructions [here](https://medium.com/@anand34577/setting-up-ollama-as-a-background-service-on-macos-66f7492b5cc8) to set up `ollama` to run as a background service.

-Assuming `ollama` is installed, we can following the steps below to run the model fine-tuning, fusing and conversion.
+Assuming `ollama` is installed, we can follow the steps below to run the model fine-tuning, fusing and conversion.

 First, set up the environment (skip if already done),